Exhibition of provisional voters’ register starts November 3 | Ghana News Agency

 By Edward Acquah

 Accra, Nov.
-1, GNA- The Electoral Commission will exhibit the provisional voters’ register at all polling stations across the country from Friday, November 3 to Tuesday, November 7, 2023, ahead of the December 19 District Level Elections.
+3, GNA – The Electoral Commission will exhibit the provisional voters’ register at all polling stations across the country from Friday November 3 to Tuesday, November 7, 2023, ahead of the December 19 District Level Elections.

 Mr Tettey urged voters, who participated in the recent registration exercise at the EC’s district offices to verify their details at the polling stations and not the district offices.